Great Bidlake Manor

 In 1645 Henry took part in the siege of Pendennis Castle near Falmouth in Cornwall from where Queen Henrietta and Charles, Prince of Wales (the future King Charles II), escaped to France.
 A copy of the surrender articles of Pendennis Castle dated 18 August 1645 is amongst the Bidlake family papers in the Devon Record Office.

 Sabine Baring-Gould's chapter on the Bidlakes of Bidlake in his book Devonshire Characters and Strange Events recounts several incidents from the life of Henry Bidlake including how hiding in a grandfather clock saved him from Oliver Cromwell's soldiers after the Battle of Torrington.
 Henry was heavily fined for his actions against parliament and significant parts of the Bidlake estate had to be sold off.
 Henry died in 1659, a few months before Charles returned from exile.

 Christopher Bidlake (1661–1740) is the progenitor of the Bidlake/Bidlack family in America.
 He sailed to Ipswich, Massachusetts before 1692.
 He had a seat assigned to him in the meeting house in 1700, when his name was spelt Bedlock.

 It was known as "Wester Bidlake" or simply "Bidlake" until Rev. John Henry Bidlake Wollocombe (who owned the estate between 1903 and his death in 1931) decided to call the house "Great Bidlake" and the name of a smaller house nearby was changed from "Easter Bidlake" to "Little Bidlake".

 In the First World War, the farm at Great Bidlake was farmed entirely by women, a radical and controversial idea.
 Marlborough House School relocated from Kent to Great Bidlake between 1940 and 1945.
 In the large threshing barn on the estate the pupils created a mural of Noah's Ark that remains to this day.

 Frederick Thomas Bidlake, a notable promoter and administrator of British road bicycle racing during the early 20th century and in whose memory the annual Bidlake Memorial Prize was instituted, was due to retire to Great Bidlake in 1933 but was involved in a collision with a car while riding down Barnett Hill north of London and died three weeks later.

 In 2015, having undergone many years of extensive restoration, Great Bidlake was again under the ownership and stewardship of the Bidlake family and is available as a holiday let.

 A collection of documents relating to Great Bidlake and the Bidlake family are held in the Devon Record Office.

-In 2018 the historian Elly Babbedge published "The Bidlakes of Bridestowe" (available on Amazon) and members of the family from around the world came together to celebrate Great Bidlake's 750th anniversary.